j0zeph/AoC/README.md

-# AoC
+# aoc2022
-Solutions to [Advent of Code](https://adventofcode.com/) puzzles, solved in python
+Solutions to the 2022 [Advent of Code](https://adventofcode.com/) puzzles, solved in python

 ---
 <br>